-Title: Operating plant or machinery for non-operational activities in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Maintain safe and healthy working practices when operating plant or machinery for non-operational activities.
-Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when operating plant or machinery for non-operational activities.
-Comply with information relating to specific risks to health when operating plant or machinery for non-operational activities.
-Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to operating plant or machinery for non-operational activities and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
-Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
-Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards. required quar quality of reso uest and select the uired quantity and lity of resources to rate plant or machinery non-operational vities.
-Request and select resources associated with own work in relation to tools, ancillary equipment and/or accessories and consumables.
-Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - consumables - hand tools, ancillary equipment and/or accessories.
-Describe how the resources should be used correctly and how problems associated with the resources are reported.
-Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-Describe any potential hazards associated with the resources and methods of work.
+Title: Operating plan nt or machinery for non-operational activities in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 4 Maintain safe and healthy working practices when operating plant or machinery for non- operational activities.
+4.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when operating plant or machinery for non-operational activities.
+4.2 Comply with information relating to specific risks to health when operating plant or machinery for non-operational activities.
+4.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to operating plant or machinery for non-operational activities and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+4.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
+4.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
+5 Request and select the required quantity and quality of resources to 5.1 Request and select resources associated with own work in relation to tools, ancillary equipment and/or accessories and consumables. operate plant or machinery for non-operational activities.
+5.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - consumables - hand tools, ancillary equipment and/or accessories.
+5.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
+5.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+ProQual.
+November 2021 5.5 Describe any potential hazards associated with the resources and methods of work.